robbiew/goldmine-connect/README.md

 ### Required Arguments

-- `-host` – The GoldMine server’s host address to connect to.
+- `-host` – Gold Mine server’s host address to connect to.
-- `-port` – The GoldMine server’s rlogin port number.
+- `-port` – GoldM ine server’s rlogin port number.
 - `-name` – Your username for connecting to the server.
 - `-tag` – The BBS tag (without brackets).

 ### Optional Arguments

-- `-xtrn` – The optional Gold Mine xtrn code (leave empty if not needed).
+- `-xtrn` – The optional Gold Mine xtrn code (leave empty if not needed or for the main menu).
 - `-timeout` – Timeout for receiving bytes after EOF occurs (default: `1s`).
 Accepts durations such as `500ms`, `2s`, etc.

 ### Example Usage